Handcrafts and folk art in Guanajuato: Metal working

 Despite its history as a silver mining center, there is only a small amount of silver smithing done in the state.
 There are only three or four silver workshops in the city of Guanajuato, focusing on fine jewelry.

 Wrought ironwork can be found on many of the state’s buildings as balcony railings, lampposts, doors and more.
 It is also used to make furniture pieces such as tables and chairs.
 Iron and steel are also used to make knives, machetes and accessories for charros, especially in León.

 San Migue de Allende makes items tin.
 The most important item of this type are framed mirrors, with the tin frames often containing ceramic tile.

 Bronze pieces with patina are made in Salamanca.
 The green tinge is produced by coating the pieces with chemicals.

 Wax

 Wax figures were once very popular in the state but this has almost died out.
 Sculpted wax candles are candles adorned with elaborate arrangement of wax shavings, shaped into motifs such as flowers, animals, geometric figures and more.
 In Mexico, the craft is known as cera escamada (flaked wax).
-This was introduced by the Spanish monks to had indigenous craftsmen create these candles for special occasions.
+This was introduced by the Spanish monks to have indigenous craftsmen create these candles for special occasions.
 These pieces can be quite large, weighing up to 50 kilos.
 Today, most are made for feast days of patron saints and for handcraft competitions, but only in the city of Salamanca.